ringcentral/ringcentral-api-docs/docs/voice/supervision.md

 * What extensions/individuals can be monitored
 * What extensions/individuals can monitor others

-Once a Call Monitoring group has been configured, developers can use the Supervise Call API below to actively listen in on a call.
+Once a Call Monitoring group has been configured, developers can use the Call Supervision API below to actively listen in on a call.

 * [View Call Monitoring Groups documentation in the API Reference](https://developers.ringcentral.com/api-reference/Call-Monitoring-Groups/createCallMonitoringGroup)
 * [Learn how to setup call monitoring in the Admin Console](https://support.ringcentral.com/s/article/8050?language=en_US)

-## Supervise Call API
+## Using the Call Supervision API

-The Supervise Call API is used to have RingCentral initiate a call out to a registered device such as a VoIP phone or SIP server as follows.
+The Call Supervision API is used to have RingCentral initiate a call out to a registered device such as a VoIP phone or SIP server as follows.

 ### Request